Huahine: Administration

 The administrative centre of the commune is the settlement of Fare, on Huahine Nui.

 Demographics

-The total population was 5,999 inhabitants in the 2007 census, which increased to 6075 inhabitants in 2017, distributed in eight Villages: Fare (the capital), Maeva, Faie, Fiti'i, Parea, Tefareri'i, Ha'apu and Maroe.
+The total population was 5,999 inhabitants in the 2007 census, which increased to 6,263 inhabitants in 2022, distributed in eight villages: Fare (the capital), Maeva, Faie, Fitii, Parea, Tefarerii, Haapu and Maroe.

 The main activities are vanilla cultivation, copra production, fishing and tourism.